-Bidders can specify a minimum bandwidth requirement for 3.6 GHz spectrum Θ in their application, form (provided in Annex 1), see Section 11.2.7.
-This will ensure that a bidder is not assigned any bandwidth in this band unless it can be assigned a bandwidth that is at least which is below its minimum bandwidth requirement.
+Bidders can specify a minimum bandwidth requirement for 3.6 GHz spectrum on their application, see Section 11.2.7.
+This will ensure that a bidder is not assigned any bandwidth in this band unless it can be assigned a bandwidth that is at least its minimum bandwidth requirement.